mycroftwilde/Portainer_Templates/README.md

 ## Sort-of New Updates!

-#### Previous Updates have been moved off of the main page for cleanliness and I have linked a new MD file for the previous updates.

-#

 I have added Audiobookshelf to the Docker Template and it seems to work, but I haven't tested extensively.

 #